 How do you ensure your legal and company information is kept securely, and appropriate measures are taken to protect against data loss?
-This 8-point checklist will ensure you can get some immediate comfort from your cloud based legal software provider before making a purchasing or 'try before you buy' decision.
+This 8-point information security checklist will ensure you can get some immediate comfort from your cloud based legal matter software provider before making a purchasing or 'try before you buy' decision.

 1. Where is the data stored? eg. onshore / offshore?